-The Wistar Molecular Screening Facility maintains libraries and equipment for high-throughput screening of small molecule and nucleic acid (e.g. cDNA, siRNA, shRNA) libraries.
+The Wistar Molecular Screening and Protein Expression Facility maintains libraries and equipment for high-throughput screening of small molecule and nucleic acid (e.g. cDNA, siRNA, shRNA) libraries.
 In addition, the facility is equipped for cell culture and molecular biology.
 For more information about the facility instrumentation click on a link below:

 - Liquid handling robotics to transfer compounds/nucleic acids from library stock plates to assay plates.

 - Automated dispensers to rapidly fill assay plates with bulk reagents (e.g. cells, proteins, buffers, etc.).

 - A plate reader with absorbance, luminescence, ultraluminesence, fluorescence, fluorescence polarization, time-resolved fluorescence, and alpha screen detection capabilities.

 - BSL2 Tissue culture capabilities.

 Laboratory personnel will provide users with training in the use of the walk-up equipment (e.g. bulk reagent dispensers, plate washers, and plate readers).
 Users must be trained by facility staff prior to using the instrumentation in an unassisted mode.
 To schedule a training session, please make an appointment with someone in molecular screening prior to training on the instrumentation in the Facility.
 All training time on equipment is charged as assisted use.